schemaanalyst/schemaanalyst/README.md

 # Publications

-[1. ](http://www.cs.allegheny.edu/sites/gkapfham/research/papers/paper-seke2015/)Kinneer, Cody, Gregory M. Kapfhammer, Chris J. Wright, and Phil McMinn (2015).
-"Automatically evaluating the efficiency of search-based test data generation for relational database schemas," in Proceedings of the 27th International Conference on Software Engineering and Knowledge Engineering.
+[1. ](http://www.cs.allegheny.edu/sites/gkapfham/research/papers/paper-tosem2015/)McMinn, Phil, Chris J. Wright, and Gregory M. Kapfhammer (2015).
+"The Effectiveness of Test Coverage Criteria for Relational Database Schema Integrity Constraints," in Transactions on Software Engineering and Methodology, 25(1). <a name="one"></a>

-[2. ](http://www.cs.allegheny.edu/sites/gkapfham/research/papers/paper-qsic2014a/)Wright, Chris J., Gregory M. Kapfhammer, and Phil McMinn (2014).
-"The impact of equivalent, redundant, and quasi mutants on database schema mutation analysis," in Proceedings of the 14th International Conference on Quality Software.

-[3. ](http://www.cs.allegheny.edu/sites/gkapfham/research/papers/paper-icst2013/)Kapfhammer, Gregory M., Phil McMinn, and Chris J. Wright (2013).
-"Search-based testing of relational schema integrity constraints across multiple database management systems," in Pro- ceedings of the 6th International Conference on Software Testing, Verification and Validation.
+[2. ](http://www.cs.allegheny.edu/sites/gkapfham/research/papers/paper-icst2013/)Kapfhammer, Gregory M., Phil McMinn, and Chris J. Wright (2013).
+"Search-based testing of relational schema integrity constraints across multiple database management systems," in Pro- ceedings of the 6th International Conference on Software Testing, Verification and Validation. <a name="two"></a>

-[4. ](http://www.cs.allegheny.edu/sites/gkapfham/research/papers/paper-mutation2013/)Wright, Chris J., Gregory M. Kapfhammer, and Phil McMinn (2013).
+[3. ](http://www.cs.allegheny.edu/sites/gkapfham/research/papers/paper-mutation2013/)Wright, Chris J., Gregory M. Kapfhammer, and Phil McMinn (2013).
 "Efficient mutation analysis of relational database structure using mutant schemata and parallelisation," in Proceedings of the 8th International Workshop on Mutation Analysis.
-Just, Rene, Gregory M. Kapfhammer, and Franz Schweiggert.
+Just, Rene, Gregory M. Kapfhammer, and Franz Schweiggert. <a name="three"></a>

+[4. ](http://www.cs.allegheny.edu/sites/gkapfham/research/papers/paper-seke2015/)Kinneer, Cody, Gregory M. Kapfhammer, Chris J. Wright, and Phil McMinn (2015).
+"Automatically evaluating the efficiency of search-based test data generation for relational database schemas," in Proceedings of the 27th International Conference on Software Engineering and Knowledge Engineering. <a name="four"></a>

+[5. ](http://www.cs.allegheny.edu/sites/gkapfham/research/papers/paper-qsic2014a/)Wright, Chris J., Gregory M. Kapfhammer, and Phil McMinn (2014).
+"The impact of equivalent, redundant, and quasi mutants on database schema mutation analysis," in Proceedings of the 14th International Conference on Quality Software. <a name="five"></a>

 [^^^ To Top ^^^](#table-of-contents)